mardelmariam/nvidia_cuda_tensorflow/README.md

 tensorflow_io
 keras
 pyparsing
-sacrebleu<=2.2.0
+sacrebleu<=2.2.0 (possible issues with newer versions)
 ```

 If your GPU card is very old, don't worry if tf-models-official cannot be installed.
-You can find its source code and learn from it separately.
+You can find its source code and learn from it [separately](https://pypi.org/project/tf-models-official/2.10.0/#history).
+The tf-models-official repository has a folder named "official".
+Copy it and paste in the /models/research/ path.
+Ensure that you download a version that is compatible with your already installed libraries.

 ## 11. Create a PYTHONPATH environment variale